bhumikakr/Breast_Cancer_EDA/README.md

 | Decision Tree| 92.40 |

-- Here is a link to my blog where I have explained each step in detail:https://bhumika-kr.medium.com/exploratory-data-analysis-eda-for-beginners-873ab05ddde5
+- Here is a link to my blog where I have explained each step in detail : https://bhumika-kr.medium.com/exploratory-data-analysis-eda-for-beginners-873ab05ddde5